jszafran/table-grouping-app/README.md

 # table-grouping-app

-Small, exemplary app I created as a proof of concept for some of my job-related stuff.
+Quick and dirty prototype to prove a concept at my job.

 Backend uses DRF (Django Rest Framework), frontend is coded with VueJS & Vuetify.